luoqingying/ResNet20/README.md

 Used PyTorch to implement the ResNet20 architecture.

-Training data should be handled independantly in this file.
+Training data should be handled independently in this file.